House of Life: Growing Trees to Mend Old Wounds

 How is your idea unique?
 (1,000 characters)

-The project is unique by involving the Moroccan Jewish community in the human development of the nation as a whole.
-The initiative could inspire the world since it combines Muslim-Jewish collaboration with local-to-international and private-public partnerships.
+The project is unique by incorporating interfaith collaboration in the human development of the nation as a whole.
+The initiative could inspire the world since it combines Muslim-Jewish united action with local-to-international and private-public partnerships.
 It is agricultural, environmental, and multicultural; it empowers women, youth, and marginalized families; advances democratic procedures, civil society and businesses; increases domestic and foreign trade and jobs; addresses root causes of rural poverty; develops highly employable and nationally imperative skills; and furthers food security, carbon balance, and Morocco’s goals.
 In addition, this initiative uses HAF’s participatory planning approach that is driven by community beneficiaries in every step of the development process.
 HAF has been refining methodologies for successful project implementation since its inception in 2000, and has had Consultative Status at the United Nations Economic and Social Council since 2011.

 Idea Proposal Stage (choose one)